apollographql/apollo-link/docs/source/links/state.md

 };
 ```

-In order to toggle our todo, we need the todo & its status from the cache, which
+In order to toggle our todo, we need the todo and its status from the cache, which
-is why we call `cache.readFragment` & pass in a fragment to retrieve it.
+is why we call `cache.readFragment` and pass in a fragment to retrieve it.
 The
 `id` we're passing into `cache.readFragment` refers to its cache key.
 If you're
 using the `InMemoryCache` and not overriding the `dataObjectFromId` config
 property, your cache key should be `__typename:id`.